WWE Bad Blood (2003): Aftermath

 After Bad Blood, Stone Cold Steve Austin announced an Elimination Chamber match to take place at SummerSlam for the World Heavyweight Championship.
 The match featured Triple H, Chris Jericho, Goldberg, Kevin Nash, Randy Orton, and Shawn Michaels; at SummerSlam, Triple H won the match to retain the World Heavyweight title.
 The storyline between Flair and Michaels ended when Michaels was announced as a participant in the Elimination Chamber match, in which Flair would not participate.
 Although their feud ended, the feud reengaged five years later in 2008.
 At WrestleMania XXIV, Michaels defeated Flair in a retirement match, a stipulation that only applied to Flair.
 As a result, Flair retired from professional wrestling.

 Jericho and Goldberg continued to feud over several weeks before being announced as participants in the Elimination Chamber match, in which Goldberg eliminated Jericho.
 During the weeks leading up to SummerSlam, Kane would turn on Rob Van Dam after the loss of their tag titles, and his unmasking which occurred eight days after this event along with his heel turn, would lead to a No Holds Barred match between the two at SummerSlam in which Kane won, ending their team.
 La Résistance would engage in a feud with the Dudley Boyz, eventually a match was scheduled for SummerSlam between the two teams over the World Tag Team titles.
 La Résistance was able to win the match and retain the titles.

-Bad Blood would be a short-lived PPV, however, as Bad Blood was discontinued after the 2004 event, which was also Raw-exclusive.
+Bad Blood would be a short-lived PPV at the time, however, as Bad Blood was discontinued after the 2004 event, which was also Raw-exclusive.
 The original 1997 event was notable for introducing the Hell in a Cell match, which was featured as the main event match for each Bad Blood event.
+The name would be revived in 2024.